GreenFlag31/pdf-to-image-generator/README.md

 });

 // Convert your PDF to image
-const pdf = await pdfConversion.convert(options);
+const pdfConversion = await pdf.convert(options);
-// Other conversion flows with the same pdf but different options
+// Other conversion flows with the same pdf but different options...

+// Remove generated images on disk await pdf.removeGeneratedImagesOnDisk();
 ```

 ## Developer experience